gauravbhand1611/oms-documentation/gorjana/flows/products/bundles.md

 ### <a name="_5st0nlzeiktv"></a>**Creating Bundles at Gorjana**
 Previously, Gorjana used the Bundle App to manage bundle products, but with HotWax Commerce as their OMS, they now handle bundles seamlessly without the need for the app.
 #### <a name="_528yrqr0ttw5"></a>**1.
 Sourcing the Main Bundle from Shopify**
 Gorjana sources its main bundles, also known as parent products, directly from Shopify.
 In Shopify, bundles and finished goods are identical, so the OMS uses the same product import job, **IMPORT\_PRODUCTS,** to handle both seamlessly.
-Bundles are tagged as “Kit” in Shopify, with a unique SKU like any other product.
+Bundles are tagged as “Kit” in Shopify, with a unique SKU.
 Kit components, such as the earrings and necklace in a “Chloe Set” bundle, are tagged as “Kit Components.”
 #### <a name="_1t8otou35s5y"></a>**2.
 Linking Components from NetSuite**
 Bundles in the OMS consist of individual components sourced from NetSuite.
 For example, the “Chloe Set” includes a necklace (SKU "161-105-G") and earrings (SKU "102-005-G"), each retaining its SKU whether sold individually or in a set, while the bundle has a unique SKU like "GS-184-102-G." The automated **IMP\_KIT\_COMP** job updates bundle data by importing component details from NetSuite.
 A "Saved Search" script generates a CSV of components, which is converted to JSON to map each component to its parent product using product IDs.
 <p align="center">